 Configuration Parameters Prefix

-The configuration settings can be specified globally or for the particular folder.
+The configuration settings can be specified globally or for a particular folder.
 Some values can be marked as default.
-So, all mentioned configuration parameters start with the <PREFIX> which is one of the following values:
+So, all mentioned configuration parameters start with <PREFIX>, which is one of the following values: